Ben Simmons - A Life in a Day - Laurence Simons

 How do you spend time out of work, and what are your main hobbies and passions?

 I’ve discovered the peace and relaxation I get from green spaces, and so my garden has become a consumer of my free time.
-Constant weeding, pruning and watering.
+Constant weeding, pruning and watering is always needed.
 I will get it to my perfect piece of Xen eventually.
 It is my Yin to the work stress Yang.

 What are you currently looking forward to?